Use the Entire Layer Cake

 Repeat Steps 1 through 5 until you have 35 Hourglass blocks.

 Assemble the Use-It-Up Layer Cake Hourglass Quilt Top

 Once you have finished making your Hourglass blocks, lay them out on a flat surface or hang on a design wall.
 Lay the blocks out with 5 blocks per row and 7 blocks per column to achieve the size noted above.
 Now, begin sewing the blocks together.

 Start with the top row.
 Sew the blocks together left to right and press all seams in the same direction.
 In like manner, sew the other rows together, but press all the seams in the opposite direction as the first row.
 Continue until all blocks have been sewn into rows.

 Now sew the rows together from top to bottom.
 Be sure to nest the seams as you go so that your points meet as perfectly as possible.

 How to Use the Leftover Fabric

 You will have one Hourglass block leftover.
 I sewed it into the backing of my quilt.
-Regardless, I won’t go into details here, but the instructions are included in the full pattern.
+I won’t go into details here, but the instructions are included in the full pattern.

-One of the best things about this patterns is that there are so many creative ways to use the leftovers.
+One of the best things about this pattern is that there are so many creative ways to use the leftovers.
 Use the leftovers to create a label.
 Add the leftovers to your binding fabric.
 Add unique borders.
 Basically, give the quilt your own unique touch when using the leftover Layer Cake fabric.

 Purchase the Pattern